Duet3D/InputShapingPlugin/PLUGIN.md

 # Input Shaping Plugin

 ## Overview

 Input shaping describes a set of algorithms to reduce ringing frequencies that inevitably occur due to hardware factors in 3D printers.
 In order to isolate what frequencies affect a machine the most, an [accelerometer](https://docs.duet3d.com/en/User_manual/Connecting_hardware/Sensors_Accelerometer) may be used.
-Note that revision 1.1 and newer of the [Duet 3 Toolboard 1LC](https://docs.duet3d.com/Duet3D_hardware/Duet_3_family/Duet_3_Toolboard_1LC) boards also come with an embedded accelerometer.
+This plugin visualises the ringin frequences, allows you to see the impact of various input shapers and fine tune them

 ## Plugin installation